-The History Log utility is a troubleshooting tool which displays the router's activity.
-It can be accessed from a terminal emulation session (including the Configuration Manager) or from Telnet.
+History Log is a troubleshooting tool which displays the router's recent activity.
+It can be accessed from a terminal emulation session (including Configuration Manager) or from Telnet.
 Follow the steps described below:

-- If accessing the logging utility through Telnet, enter the router's IP address and connect.
-If accessing the logging utility through the Configuration Manager, select Tools and Terminal Window (the console cable is required). - 2.
-Login with your administration password into the router (e.g. admin). - 3.
-Enter the command system history to view the buffer contents.
+If accessing the logging utility through Telnet, enter the router's IP address and connect.
+If accessing the logging utility through Configuration Manager, select Tools and Terminal Window (the console cable is required).

+- 2. Login with your administration password into the router (e.g. "admin"). - 3.
+Use the command system history to view the buffer contents.